erlang/otp/system/doc/reference_manual/ref_man_processes.md

 the [signal ordering guarantee](ref_man_processes.md#signal-delivery) of the language.

-The realization of the signals described above may change both at runtime and due to changes in implementation.
+The realization of the signals described earlier may change both at runtime and due to changes in implementation.
 You may be able to detect such changes using `receive` tracing or by inspecting message queues.
 However, these are internal implementation details of the runtime system that you should _not_ rely on.
-As an example, many of the reply signals above are ordinary message signals.
+As an example, many of the reply signals are ordinary message signals.
 When the operation is synchronous, the reply signals do not have to be message signals.
 The current implementation takes advantage of this and, depending on the state of the system, use alternative ways of delivering the reply signals.